ctruciosm/GDFM-CHF-VaRES/README.md

 # GDFM-CHF_VaRES

 Reproducible codes for Hallin and Trucíos (2020)' paper.
+The main codes are in this repository.
+Additional matlab codes from the [MFE](https://www.kevinsheppard.com/code/matlab/mfe-toolbox/) Toolbox of Kevin Sheppard as well as [GDFM](http://www.barigozzi.eu/Codes.html) codes available in the Matteo Barigozzi website are also needed.

 ## Paper's abstract